iamnbutler/kaishi/readme.md

 An extremely minimal template for getting projects started.
 Includes a basic CSS reset and prelinked style.css and scripts.js files.
 Also includes an offline jQuery fallback.

-kaishi does not have and IE fallback JS and is mostly meant for rapid prototyping and experiments.
+kaishi does not have any IE fallback JS and is mostly meant for rapid prototyping and experiments.

 ##Version History